cloudobserver/ammas-tour-info/README.md

 * [Devi Bhava](#devi-bhava)
 * [Miscellaneous](#miscellaneous)

-Amma's Chair - All set up and ready 2015
+Amma's Chair - All set up and ready 2015 -

 ![Darshan setup for Amma](/images/ready_for_darshan_SR_6_11_15.jpg)

-## Amma's Chair - Dimensions
+## Amma's Chair
+### Dimensions
 Amma's darshan chair is constructed of pine, at least that's my guess.
+The chair can be disassembled and packed in a box for transporting between tour stops.

 Some of these photos (the ones in which there is blue tape on the armrests) are from 2007 so some changes have occurred since then:
   * Armrests are now lower.